junjuew/junjuew.github.io/_includes/bio.md

 # Biography

-I am a fourth year Ph.D. student at Carnegie Mellon University, Computer Science Department.
+I am a final year Ph.D. student at Carnegie Mellon University, Computer Science Department.
 My research interest lies at the intersection of mobile computing, computer vision, and human-computer interaction.
 Particularly, I'm working on **wearable cognitive assistance** running on